 Your Pregnancy at 30 Weeks

 The seventh-month itch.
-The stretching skin on your belly may start itching — this is completely normal.
-Try massaging your abdomen gently with a moisturizing lotion.
-Scratching makes it worse, so avoid this if possible.
+The stretching skin on your belly may start itching — another normal side effect of pregnancy.
+Keep in mind that scratching only makes it worse.
+Instead, try massaging your abdomen gently with a moisturizing lotion.

 Looking for Dr. Right.
 It's not too early to start searching for a pediatrician, family physician, or nurse-practitioner for your baby — in fact, the earlier the better.
 It's important to find someone you like and trust, since you'll be seeing this person a lot (especially during your baby's first year).
 Ask your friends for recommendations, and take the time to interview each candidate.